A Guide To Adopting A Cat

 You have thought about adopting a cat long and hard, researched the pro’s and con’s and still decided you would love to adopt.
 Brilliant, this guide is all you need to help you through the adoption process, written by people who have cats in their families and been through the process.

-1 – The average lifespan of a cat is 13 to 17 years of age and can go past 20 years, if you adopt a kitten you will have a partner for many years.
-Adopting an adult cat will reduce the years but you will still be committing to a long term relationship.
-No relationship is made in days and these years will see you and your cat come together and repay you for that commitment.
+The average lifespan of a cat is 13 to 17 years of age and can go past 20 years, if you adopt a kitten, you will have a partner for many years.
+Adopting an adult cat will reduce the years, but you will still be committing to a long term relationship.
+No relationship is made in days so these years will see you and your cat come together and repay you for that commitment.

-2 – Adoption fees vary and can amount to £75 but your cat will be neutered £40-£100, vaccinated £40+, flea/wormed and microchipped £20+ and will be checked over by a vet.
-You will also be given your furry partners history, as best the adoption centre can give, so this one off fee does cover a lot.
+Cost of adoption varies and can amount to £75.
+Your cat will be neutered costing £40-£100, vaccinated £40+, flea/wormed and microchipped £20+ and checked over by a vet.
+You will also be given your furry partners history, as best the adoption centre can provide, so this one-off fee does cover a lot.